triple4t/Context-Aware-Research-Brief-Generator/README.md

 ### LLM Strategy

-- **Azure OpenAI GPT-4o**: Used for all reasoning tasks including planning, summarization, and synthesis
+- **Google Generative AI (Gemini)**: Used for all reasoning tasks including planning, summarization, and synthesis
-- **Single Model Approach**: Uses the same Azure OpenAI deployment for all tasks with different configurations
+- **Dual Model Approach**: Uses Gemini Pro for complex tasks and Gemini Flash for faster operations

 ### Tools